The trapping effect on degenerate horizons: Introduction

 To put our results into context, we briefly summarize previous work on the wave equation on black hole backgrounds.
 The study of the wave equation (\ref{we1}) on black hole backgrounds has a long history, starting in 1957 with the pioneering work of Regge--Wheeler \cite{regge} on the mode stability of (\ref{we1}) on Schwarzschild ($a=0$).
 The first quantitative result in Schwarzschild was obtained in 1987 by Kay--Wald \cite{Kay1987}, who proved uniform boundedness of solutions to the wave equation.
 In the last two decades there have been many (partial) results on the asymptotic behaviour of linear waves in the domain of outer communication of sub-extremal Kerr backgrounds, for which $|a|<M$, culminating in the proof of polynomial decay in time for solutions to (\ref{we1}) on the full sub-extremal range $|a|<M$ of Kerr backgrounds by Dafermos--Rodnianski--Shlapentokh-Rothman \cite{part3}; see also \cite{part3, lecturesMD,blukerr,tataru2} for a comprehensive list of references to earlier works.
 We also refer the reader to the inverse logarithmic decay results for solutions to the wave equation on spacetimes exhibiting \textit{stable} trapping \cite{gusmu1,molog,keir}.

 The rigorous study of mathematical properties of the wave equation on extremal black holes was initiated in a series of papers \cite{aretakis1,aretakis2,aretakis3,aretakis4} where a mixture of stability and instability results was presented.
 Subsequent works of Reall, Murata, Lucietti et al \cite{harvey2013,murata2012,hm2012,hj2012} studied in a series of papers these instability properties on more general linear and non-linear settings.
-The authors of \cite{harvey2013} studied numerically spherically symmetric perturbations of extremal Reissner--Norsdstr\"{o}m in the context of the Cauchy problem for the Einstein--Maxwell-scalar field system and discovered that derivatives of the scalar field grow, even for arbitrarilly small initial perturbations, in complete agreement with the work in the linear case.
+The authors of \cite{harvey2013} numerically investigated spherically symmetric perturbations of extremal Reissner--Nordstr\"{o}m in the context of the Cauchy problem for the Einstein--Maxwell-scalar field system and discovered that, even for arbitrarilly small initial perturbations, derivatives of the scalar field grow (in complete agreement with the work in the linear case).
 Ori \cite{ori2013} and Sela \cite{sela} have numerically investigated the relation of long time dynamics of scalar fields and the conservation laws.
 Rigorous non-linear results have appeared in \cite{aretakis2013,yannis1}.
 Further applications and extensions have been presented in \cite{gusmu1,iapwnes, dd2012,aretakis2012}.
 For work in the interior of extremal black holes we refer to \cite{gajic}.